Penicillium: Reproduction

 Although many eukaryotes are able to reproduce sexually, as much as 20% of fungal species had been thought to reproduce exclusively by asexual means.
 However recent studies have revealed that sex occurs even in some of the supposedly asexual species.
 For example, sexual capability was recently shown for the fungus Penicillium roqueforti, used as a starter for blue cheese production.
 This finding was based, in part, on evidence for functional mating type (MAT) genes that are involved in fungal sexual compatibility, and the presence in the sequenced genome of most of the important genes known to be involved in meiosis.
 Penicillium chrysogenum is of major medical and historical importance as the original and present-day industrial source of the antibiotic penicillin.
 The species was considered asexual for more than 100 years despite concerted efforts to induce sexual reproduction.
 However, in 2013, Bohm et al. finally demonstrated sexual reproduction in P. chrysogenum.

 These findings with Penicillium species are consistent with accumulating evidence from studies of other eukaryotic species that sex was likely present in the common ancestor of all eukaryotes.
 Furthermore, these recent results suggest that sex can be maintained even when very little genetic variability is produced.

 Prior to 2013, when the "one fungus, one name" nomenclature change came into effect, Penicillium was used as the genus for anamorph (clonal forms) of fungi and Talaromyces was used for the teleomorph (sexual forms) of fungi.
 After 2013 however, fungi were reclassified based on their genetic relatedness to each other and now the genera Penicillium and Talaromyces both contain some species capable of only clonal reproduction and others that can reproduce sexually.
+In fact, the two genera are currently classified to different families.